Trump gives Fox News new excuse for not giving back boxes of secret documents

 Mr Trump was arraigned in Miami last week on 37 federal counts related to willful mishandling classified documents, obstruction of justice and making false statements.

-In the Fox interview, Mr Baier asks the former president why he failed to comply with the request from the National Archives and Records Administration (NARA) to return the documents.
+In the Fox interview which aired on Monday night, Mr Baier asks the former president why he failed to comply with the request from the National Archives and Records Administration (NARA) to return the documents.

 “The only way NARA could ever get this stuff, this back, would be ‘please, please, please, could we have it back?’” he replied.